-As of the date of this Supplement, the Share Classes listed in the tables below with a corresponding tick ( $\checkmark$ ) under Subscription Open are available for subscription in the Fund.
+As of the date of this Supplement, the Share Classes listed in the tables below with a corresponding tick (\checkmark) under Subscription Open are available for subscription in the Fund.
 Share Classes listed in the tables below with a corresponding check (X) under Subscription Open are no longer available for subscription in the Fund.
-Investors seeking to invest in any other Classes as set out in the Prospectus under SHARE CLASS INFORMATION should contact the Investment Manager and/or the Sub-Investment Manager.
+Investors seeking to invest in any other Classes as set out in the Prospectus under SHARE CLASS INFORMATION should contact the Investment Manager.
 Upon receipt of sufficient interest in any such Class, such a Class may be launched.

-The applicable Minimum Shareholding, Minimum Initial Investment Amount, and Minimum Additional Investment Amount for the Shares are as set out in the Prospectus under SHARE CLASS INFORMATION.
+The applicable Minimum Shareholding, Minimum Initial Investment Amount, and Minimum Additional Investment Amount for the Shares are set as out in the Prospectus under SHARE CLASS INFORMATION.